Arc Trainer vs Elliptical - Which Is More Effective?

 And so, without further ado, let’s get started.

-Arc Trainer vs Elliptical - Which One Should You Use?
-Both arc trainer and elliptical are fairly similar.
+Arc Trainer vs Elliptical – Both are fairly similar.
 However, the arc trainer will be more effective for longer workouts, while the elliptical is the clear winner for shorter, more intense sessions.
-The main difference is the movement you make with an arc trainer is slightly different as it moves along the arc (hence the name).

 What Is an Arc Trainer?